 - In Kochi, the hotel charged us INR 700 more because of GST.
 We weren’t informed by our agent regarding this extra payment.

 God’s own country has something for everyone.
-Book your Kerala family package and go on a vacation with your family that you will remember forever!
+So, plan your vacation in Kerala and get ready to have a memorable and unforgettable trip with your family!

 Looking To Book A Holiday Package?